juliatan/django-rest-api/README.md

 - Because we only want the authenticated user to be able to create an item, we need to add `perform_create` to override the create method.
 - Add a new URL called 'feed' to our `urls.py` file.
 - Test it in the browser sending the authenticated user token.
 You should be able to POST, UPDATE and DELETE.

+**Create custom permission class**

+- To ensure a user can only update their own ProfileFeedItem, we need to define a new permissions class called `UpdateOwnStatus`.
+Do this in `permissions.py`.
+- In the viewset, set `permission_classes = (permissions.UpdateOwnStatus, IsAuthenticatedOrReadOnly)`.
+This means that a user must be authenticated, otherwise it's readonly.
+The can also only update an item that they own.

+**Ensure only authenticated users can view the feed**

+- Instead of using `IsAuthenticatedOrReadOnly` just use `IsAuthenticated` in the viewset.